Minirin Melt (Desmopressin)

 What If You Miss a Dose?

-For bedwetting: If you miss your bedtime dose, skip it and take the next dose at the usual time.
-For cranial diabetes insipidus: Take the next dose as soon as you remember, then adjust the timing of following doses.
-Never take a double dose to make up for a missed one.
+If you miss a dose for bedwetting, skip it and take the next dose at the usual time.
+For cranial diabetes insipidus, take the next dose as soon as you remember, but do not double the dose.

 Available Tablet Strengths